nahsumida/projeto-redis/README.md

 ## 🔹 Project Overview

-[cite_start]This project demonstrates the implementation of a **Redis cache layer** on top of a MySQL database to optimize application performance. [cite: 8] [cite_start]The primary goal is to reduce database load and significantly decrease query response times by serving frequently accessed data directly from memory. [cite: 39] [cite_start]The solution ensures data consistency between the cache and the database for all operations performed through the application. [cite: 40]
+This project demonstrates the implementation of a **Redis cache layer** on top of a MySQL database to optimize application performance.
+The primary goal is to reduce database load and significantly decrease query response times by serving frequently accessed data directly from memory.
+The solution ensures data consistency between the cache and the database for all operations performed through the application.

 ---

 ## 💡 Key Features & Implemented Solution

-* [cite_start]**Initial Cache Synchronization:** On server startup, a dedicated `/syncProducts` route automatically populates the Redis cache. [cite: 9, 10] [cite_start]It uses a **hash-based comparison** to identify new or modified products in the MySQL database and updates the cache accordingly, ensuring it is current. [cite: 12, 14, 15]
+* **Initial Cache Synchronization:** On server startup, a dedicated `/syncProducts` route automatically populates the Redis cache.
+It uses a **hash-based comparison** to identify new or modified products in the MySQL database and updates the cache accordingly, ensuring it is current.
 * **Cache-Aside Pattern (for Reads):**
-    * [cite_start]When fetching a single product by ID, the system first queries the Redis cache. [cite: 21]
+    * When fetching a single product by ID, the system first queries the Redis cache.
-    * [cite_start]If the data is not found (a *cache miss*), it fetches the data from the MySQL database, adds it to the cache for future requests, and then returns it. [cite: 22]
+    * If the data is not found (a *cache miss*), it fetches the data from the MySQL database, adds it to the cache for future requests, and then returns it.
-    * [cite_start]Requests for all products are served directly from the synchronized cache. [cite: 18, 19]
+    * Requests for all products are served directly from the synchronized cache.

 * **Write-Through Strategy (for Writes):**
-    * [cite_start]For data modification operations (**create, update, delete**), the system employs a write-through approach. [cite: 24, 28, 30]
+    * For data modification operations (**create, update, delete**), the system employs a write-through approach.
-    * [cite_start]Any change is applied to both the MySQL database and the Redis cache simultaneously, maintaining consistency. [cite: 25, 28, 30]
+    * Any change is applied to both the MySQL database and the Redis cache simultaneously, maintaining consistency.

 ---

 ## 📈 Observed Results

-* [cite_start]**Improved Performance:** A significant **reduction in query response time** was observed, as data is served from Redis's in-memory storage, minimizing database access. [cite: 39]
+* **Improved Performance:** A significant **reduction in query response time** was observed, as data is served from Redis's in-memory storage, minimizing database access.
-* [cite_start]**Data Consistency:** The write-through strategy proved effective in **maintaining synchronization** between the cache and the database for all application-driven inserts, updates, and deletions. [cite: 40]
+* **Data Consistency:** The write-through strategy proved effective in **maintaining synchronization** between the cache and the database for all application-driven inserts, updates, and deletions.

 ---